 2) Clear language

 Do not tiptoe around employee performance.
 If an employee is underperforming, it is in the best interest of the manager, employee, and organization that it is addressed.
 Do not use the feedback sandwich or sugarcoat performance (common feedback mistakes).
 Be direct and work together with the employee to take actionable steps to improve their performance.
+For tips on setting managers up for success to give constructive feedback, check out our webinar recording with LifeLabs Learning!

 Did you know that only 34.6% of HR professional think that managers are good at having conversations about workplace performance and behaviors?
 Managers should be trained on how to give feedback and have those difficult conversations.